florentpoujol/PHP-Standard-Components/logger.md

 ];
 ```

+The logger has a list of at least one writer, and optionally of processors and filters.

 ## Processor

 A processor can be any callable.

-It receive the record as single parameters and must returns it.
+It receive the record as single parameters.
-It can modify any part of the record, but is often use to alter the message based on the content of the context array, or add information in the extra array.
+It is expected to modify any part of it, then to return it.

-Processors are added to the logger via the `addProcessor(callable $processor)` method.
+Processors are added to the logger or a writer via the `addHelper(callable)` method.
-See also the `getProcessors()` and `setProcessors(array)` methods.
+See also the `getHelpers(): array` and `setHelpers(array)` methods.

 Ie:
 ```